ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 ------------------------------------

-In Global Burden of Disease (GBD) 2017, VAD exposure definition is proportion of the population with serum retinol concentration <0·7 μmol/L. Like iron deficiency, the cause VAD is also a population attributable fraction (PAF) of 1 cause with the VAD risk factor.
+In Global Burden of Disease (GBD) 2017, VAD exposure definition is proportion of the population with serum retinol concentration <0·7 μmol/L. The VAD cause is a population attributable fraction (PAF) of 1 cause with the VAD risk factor.
 That is, 100% of the VAD cases are attributable to the VAD risk factor.
-VAD Risk exposure and VAD cause prevalence data are the same.[2]
+In this particular case, the PAF-of-1 relationship means that the VAD risk and the VAD cause are identical.
+There is only one VAD model for GBD 2017 (not a separate cause model and risk model), and pulling exposure outputs for the VAD risk factor yields the same data as pulling prevalence outputs from the DisMod model for the VAD cause. [#]_ [GBD-2017-YLD-Appendix-VAD]_, [GBD-2017-Risk-Appendix-VAD]_

+.. [#] Actually, there are numerical differences of up to about 30% between exposure and prevalence in a small fraction of the data points (~0.1% of values with a relative difference > 5%), but the VAD modeler assured us that these are probably just artifacts of the data processing and that the data sets are intended to be identical.

 Vitamin A Deficiency Cause
 +++++++++++++++++++++++++++++